Sacha Dhawan: Television and film

 Dhawan has appeared in a number of television shows in the United Kingdom.
 He had recurring roles in Weirdsister College, in which he played Azmat Madaridi, and series two and three of the children's TV series Out of Sight.
 He appeared in the miniseries The Last Train (1999), and has guest starred in episodes on EastEnders, Altogether Now, and City Central.
 He also appeared in 2008 ITV drama, Wired, as Ben Chandrakar, alongside Jodie Whittaker and Laurence Fox.
 He was part of an ensemble cast on the NBC sitcom Outsourced, which aired during the 2010–2011 season.
 In November 2013, Dhawan portrayed director Waris Hussein in An Adventure in Space and Time, a BBC Two biographical television film on the creation of the BBC science fiction television series Doctor Who as part of its 50th Anniversary celebration.
 He also appeared as Paul Jatri, a 22-year-old man involved with a woman twice his age, in the first series of BBC One's Last Tango in Halifax.
 He plays the part of Davos in the Netflix series Iron Fist in both the seasons.
 He starred as Sathnam Sanghera in the critically acclaimed The Boy with the Topknot, shown on BBC 2 in 2017.
 He appeared in four episodes of the twelfth series of Doctor Who as the latest incarnation of the renegade Time Lord known as the Master, acting opposite Jodie Whittaker as the Thirteenth Doctor.
 He reprised the role in the 2022 special The Power of the Doctor, Whittaker's last episode.
 From 2020 to 2023, he played the role of Count Orlo, advisor to Catherine the Great, in comedy-drama TV series The Great.

 Dhawan was cast as the title character in the BBC crime drama Virdee, adapted from the novels by A A Dhand.
 He was later replaced in the role by Staz Nair.

 Theatre

 Dhawan originated the role of Akthar in Alan Bennett's play The History Boys.
 After playing Akthar in the original stage production he reprised the role in the Broadway, Sydney, Wellington and Hong Kong productions, and radio and film versions of the play.

 In July 2018, Dhawan reunited with History Boys playwright Alan Bennett and co-star Samuel Barnett for Bennett's new play Allelujah! at the Bridge Theatre.

 Personal life

-As of 2018 Dhawan was in a relationship with actress Anjli Mohindra.
+As of 2018, Dhawan was in a relationship with actress Anjli Mohindra.
 The couple became engaged during a trip to Machu Picchu in 2024.
-In 2025 they married in a Hindu ceremony in Tuscany.
+On 30 August 2025, they married in a Hindu ceremony in Tuscany.